rebelsky/sams-assorted-musings-reflections/samr-undergraduate-work-2019-12-28.md

 And the CS suspension was only for one semester.

-More importantly, because I had volunteered to TA math, Diane Robertson hired me to be the TA for W.H.
+More importantly, because I had volunteered to TA math, Diane Hermann hired me to be the TA for W.H.
 Meyer's summer Calculus offerings.
 Meyer was the long-time Associate Chairman of Mathematics and, among other things, was responsible for placing students in their first course [17].
 About halfway through the summer, Prof. Meyer